fokalview/VR-Data-V2/README.md

 ---

 ## Data
+`1`
+### 1. Virtual Reality in Education Impact
+Tracks student age, gender, hours per week, engagement level, learning improvements, and instructor proficiency.
+Helps explain how VR functions inside classrooms.

+### 2. Modified VR in Education Dataset
+Adds stress levels, access to equipment, and collaboration indicators.
+Useful for comparing educational environments.

+### 3. Assistive Technology Dataset
+Global dataset from WHO regions that shows training availability across different assistive technology categories.
+Gives clear geographic context for accessibility gaps.

+### 4. VR Experiences Dataset
+Focuses on headset type, session duration, motion sickness, and immersion.
+This dataset is the backbone for the interactive charts.

+### 5. Student Math and Portuguese Performance
+Standard demographic and academic data for multiple schools.
+Used for comparisons and additional modeling opportunities.

+All data sources came from Kaggle.

 The data I propose to visualize for my project is ... found ih the following locations:
  - https://www.kaggle.com/datasets/lumaatabbaa/vr-eyes-emotions-dataset-vreed